Skip to content Skip to footer

 For anyone seeking a travel experience that is as transformative for the soul as it is for the planet, navigating the Iberá Wetlands is a wonder for the eyes and learning about the success of rewilding is an incredible experience and provides a huge dose of hope.

-Douglas R. Tompkins (1943 – 2015)
+Doug Tompkins (1943 – 2015)

 • The Corporate Ascent: Before he was a conservationist, Doug was a captain of the outdoor apparel industry.
 In 1964, he founded the iconic outdoor brand The North Face as a small ski and backpacking retail shop in San Francisco.
 A few years later, he co-founded the global fashion brand Esprit, which became a billion-dollar empire.